 Why Self-Care Isn’t Selfish

 Having a self-care routine meant I was controlling how I felt about myself and it helped me improve the relationships in my life.
-That’s something I’ll discuss further in future post.
+That’s something I’ll discuss further in a future posts.

 My family always comes first, and that includes me too.
 I recently made a promise to myself that I’d do my best to keep up with what makes me feel beautiful — inside and out.